statamic/docs/content/collections/docs/collections-and-entries.md

 You can create, edit, and delete entries in the control panel _or_ filesystem, it's up to you and what you prefer in the moment.

+### Data Cascade

+Entries have their own unique URLs — when you're on them, all of that entry's variables will be available in your views.
+If an entry is missing a variable, it will fall back to a series of defaults.
+We call this the cascade.

+1. The entry
+2. The origin entry (if using localization)
+3. The collection

+If a value doesn't exist in one place, it'll check the next, and so on.

 ## Collections

 Collections are the containers that hold entries.
 You can think of them like shoeboxes containing love letters, except they're folders on your server and they're holding text documents.
 So not really the same thing.
 Not nearly as romantic anyway.